Share this guide:

 Open bridging loans

 The more flexible option, open bridging loans allow the amount to be paid back over a longer time frame, usually up to a year or sometimes two.
-For this reason the exit plan is less important, but interest rates are higher to account for a greater level of risk to the lender.
+For this reason, the exit strategy is less important, but interest rates are higher to account for a greater level of risk to the lender.

 Alternatives to bridging loans

-Personal loans are likely to be cheaper, with lower interest rates than bridging loans.
+Personal loans are likely to be cheaper, with lower monthly interest payments than bridging loans.
 However they usually offer significantly lower total loan amounts.
-Consider a personal loan if the purchase you need to make is not as significant as a property or vehicle.
+Consider a personal loan if the purchase you need to make is not for a high-value asset like a property or vehicle.

 Similarly to personal loans, an arranged overdraft can offer much lower interest rates than a bridging loan.
 Just like personal loans though, overdrafts usually have an upper limit.
 For more information, check out our guide on loans vs overdrafts.

 Remortgaging works in a similar way to bridging loans, freeing up some capital for a purchase.
-The difference is that remortgaging consists of a long term loan, as opposed to a short term agreement.
+The difference is that remortgaging consists of a long term agreement, as opposed to a short term loan.

 Peer-to-peer borrowing is increasing in popularity, and could help in small to medium loan requirements.
 Larger borrowing is fairly uncommon though.